 It’s possible to fall in love with a place before ever setting foot on the ground.
 That’s how I felt about the Steens since looking at the mountain and the surrounding Basin and Range country on a map.
 I’d imagine the hillsides of aspen on a sky-island (5,000 foot fault block) above a sea of sage and bunchgrass.
 At the time I was in my mid-20s and realized I had much to learn about my home state.

 Growing up on the westside of the Cascades, my definition of Oregon was the deep greens of verdant forests, the beaches and headlands of the coast, the Columbia River Gorge, Mt.
 Hood, and the Willamette Valley’s rolling hills of oaks, fir, hazelnut orchards and other bountiful crops.
 Visits to Bend and the surrounding high desert suggested that not all of Oregon was Douglas-fir green, but I didn’t comprehend that most of the land were subtle shades of sagebrush and juniper.

 Gabriel grew up visiting the Steens with his family while on road trips to see his beloved Great Aunt Lois in Reno.
 He has memories of ski tours on Steens, hiking and hot spring soaking around Hart Mountain, and zooming across the flat, Flat, FLAT playa of the Alvord Desert with his mom at the wheel.
 He was all too thrilled when I said I wanted to get out to a favorite corner of Oregon.

-But southeast OR is a ways away from our Puget Sound home.
+But southeast Oregon is a ways away from our Puget Sound home.
 It wasn’t until October 2015 that we took a trip with our good friend Drop-N-Roll to explore Steens and Alvord country.
 While roaming around the three of us talked of the Desert Trail and the newly established Oregon Desert Trail.
 All three of us stating that some day we’d take that long hike.

 We’ve all had a few adventures in between responsible working lives, but just shy of four years since that Steens trip, we’re all out hiking the ODT.
 DNR, and her partner Dan, started a few weeks ago.